 These have been on the menu a lot around here lately!
-One because I can throw the meat into the crockpot and use it for sandwiches all week and two because they are super addicting!!
+One because I can use the leftovers from crockpot pulled pork and use it for sandwiches all week and two because they are super addicting!!
 The hubby and I can’t get enough of these!
 The kids did enjoy them minus the red onion, but to be honest I sort of kept it for myself.
 I know, I am one of those parents that hide food in the back of the fridge then takes it out and hides in a room somewhere to eat it.
 Hey, a girl has got to do what a girl has got to do!

 But anyhoo, these bbq pulled pork gyros are made simple with the use of your handy dandy slow cooker.
 Just put your pork roast in and forget about it for 8 hours and you will be rewarded with tender, juicy meat.
 Then pour on your favorite bbq sauce (I like a sweet and sticky kind).

 As I mentioned earlier the coleslaw in this picture is a homemade coleslaw but you could pick up some from the grocery store.
 But trust me it’s really easy to make and is super good.
 My husband actually won’t eat any other coleslaw.
 I did decide to top with lettuce, tomato and red onion just to keep it a little on the gyro track.
 I also wrapped it in naan which is a nice soft and slightly chewy flatbread.
 Pita was a little too dry and too small.
 I wanted a bigger, better gyro because that’s just how I roll. 🙂